 Product usability is how your users achieve their end goals using your product’s design and interface.

 Above, I have covered how you can engage your users through different strategies.
-It takes time to get into the flow of measuring user engagement in the long run.
+It takes time to get into the flow of measuring Customer engagement in the long run.
 However, you should follow the below KPIs to understand and track if your engagement is going in the right direction or not!

 User engagement KPIs to look forward to